gamemanual0/gm0/source/docs/software/adv-control-system/control-system-internals.rst

   - The motor driver is a ST Microelectronics VNH5050 motor driver IC, which is capabile of handling well over the maximum amount of current an FTC motor can draw.
 It has integrated current sensing and has been used since the Modern Robotics era.
 It has built in thermal and current safety limits.
 This motor controller has been used for years, and may even date back to the early HiTechnic based control system.
 - Four Encoder Ports

   - **IMPORTANT: Only two of the encoder ports (Ports 0 and 3) appear to be connected via hardware and are reliable at high speeds**.
 There are two methods of connecting an encoder internally to the Texas Instruments microprocessor, through hardware and software.
 Hardware ports use the integrated quadrature decoder chip and are extremely accurate at high speeds, whereas encoders decoded in software are not reliable at high speeds.
-As a result, high Count Per Revolution (CPR) encoders (those with more than around 4000 counts per revolution) should NOT be used on ports 1 and 2, the ports connected in software.
+As a result, high Count per Revolution (CPR) encoders (those with more than around 4000 counts per revolution) should NOT be used on ports 1 and 2.
 - Two XT30 Connectors

   - Care should be taken when moving around cables as these connectors have been known to fail and break off the board.